EmmyAina/Enterprise-Hierarchical-Network/README.md

 - Routing Table: Confirmed OSPF-learned routes and the Gateway of Last Resort are correctly populated on all Layer 3 devices.
 ![Routing](./diagrams/ospf.jpeg)

+## 📂 Repository Contents
+- /diagrams: High-resolution network diagrams.
+- /MOPS: Startup and running configurations for all Routers and Switches.
+- /documentation: Detailed IP addressing scheme and VLAN assignments.

+## 🚀 How to Use
+1. Download the .pkt (Cisco Packet Tracer) file.
+2. Open in Cisco Packet Tracer (v8.0+ recommended).
+3. Use the CLI commands provided in the /Configs folder to verify the implementation.